AleksandrHovhannisyan/aleksandrhovhannisyan.com/packages/web/src/_posts/2020-07-19-semantic-html-accessibility/index.md

 ![Inspecting the Reddit upvote button](./images/reddit.png)

-#### Q: Should I Use an Anchor or a Button?
+#### Should I Use an Anchor or a Button?

-This is a great question!
 Developers usually ask this because they're concerned with how their user interface _looks_ rather than how it functions.
-The answer is that **it depends on what the button does**.
+The answer is that it depends on what the "button" does.
 If it directs someone to a different page, then that's really an anchor's job; the only way to do it with a button is by reinventing the wheel with JavaScript.
 So it's perfectly fine to use an anchor in this case and to style it like a button.

 Remember: To a user navigating your site with a screen reader, what matters isn't what an element _looks_ like but rather what the element _does_.
 The best that a screen reader can do is to tell you what it is that you've encountered on a page.
 A screen reader can't possibly infer that a regular old `<button>` will take you to a different URL—that's the job of an anchor, after all.